anastasiia-smith/eloquentjavascript-tasks/README.md

+# Eloquent JavaScript

-# Reading this book is my try to understand the JS in more depth.
+Reading this book is my try to understand the JS in more depth.